Configure Additional Cluster Administrators#

 The connection URL and username can also be overridden for an individual

-program execution using the --base-url
+program execution using the --base-url and --user options available

-for all scyld-*
+for all cw-* commands.

-file generated by scyld-install
+The settings.ini file generated by cw-install will

 contain a blank client.authpass variable.